Beyond Procedure: Substantive Fairness in Conformal Prediction: Related Work

 The study of fairness in applications of CP is an emergent field, and several alternative directions have recently been introduced.
 Initially researchers adopted Equalized Coverage \citep{romano2020with, zhou2024} and suggested pursuing it in deployments of CP \citep{lu2022fair, zerva-martins-2024-conformalizing, garcia2025fair}.
 More recently this standard has been reexamined, with significant concerns being raised about its practical consequences \citep{cresswell2025conformal}.
 More broadly, researchers have applied existing group algorithmic fairness notions to prediction sets, including demographic parity \citep{liu2022fairnessCQR}, Equal Opportunity \citep{wang2024equal}, and others \citep{vadlamani2025a}.
 Individual fairness notions like counterfactual fairness \cite{kusner2017counterfactual} have also been extended to CP \citep{guldogan2025counterfactual}.

 While these notions have been applied in various settings \citep{kuchibhotla2023nested, berk2023criminal, srinivasan2025fedcf}, the fairness definitions above pertain only to coverage and the construction of prediction sets, rather than impact in downstream tasks.
-One exception is the work of \citet{tasar2025}, which defers decisions to an alternate process—such as a human-in-the-loop—unless the model expresses confidence via a singleton prediction set.
-They propose the \emph{deferral gap}—the difference in deferral rates across groups—as a substantive fairness metric.
+Two exceptions are the work of \citet{cresswell2025conformal} discussed above, and \citet{tasar2025} which defers decisions to an alternate process—such as a human-in-the-loop—unless the model expresses confidence via a singleton prediction set.
+While \citet{cresswell2025conformal} proposed Equalized Set Size as a fairness standard, \citet{tasar2025} proposed the \emph{deferral gap}—the difference in deferral rates across groups—as a substantive fairness metric.
 However, they only instantiated the alternate process through random class assignment which decouples the assessment of fairness and prediction set properties from downstream task performance.
 In contrast, we incorporate downstream usage directly into our definition and measurement of fairness.